bocoup/jqfundamentals.com/content/jquery-basics/index.md

 title: jQuery Basics
+previous:
+  name: Home
+  path: /
 next:
-  name: Events & Event Delegation
+  name: Traversing & Manipulating
-  path: /chapter/events
+  path: /chapter/traversing-manipulating
 ---

 jQuery provides a way for you to manipulate a page of HTML after it's displayed